jrosen48/utk-homepage/content/post/2019-08-28-resources-and-ideas-for-engineers-working-on-the-design-challenge-of-teaching-elementary-students-about-engineering.md

 In this course, my understanding is that students tackle a design challenge.
 I was asked to come to class to speak for around 30-minutes around adapting and designing activities for an engineering after school program for elementary-aged students.
 So, the design challenge is to teach engineering to elementary students about engineering.
 Cool!

-But, I dont' have expertise in engineering or elementary education.
+But, I don't' have expertise in engineering or elementary education.
 So, I reached out to a colleague, who equipped me well, and also did a bit of noodling on just a few things that I could and would want to share.
 This post includes a short description of what I hoped to share.

 Teaching and learning are complex and so having a "model" for them can be useful.